Panthers receiver carted off; player who hit him is cut

 SPARTANBURG, S.C.
 (AP) — Carolina Panthers wide receiver Keith Kirkwood was hit in the neck area during practice Tuesday, carted off the field and taken away by ambulance.
 The player who struck him was kicked out of practice and waived.

-Coach Matt Rhule said Kirkwood has movement in his legs and is not feeling pain from what he called an “unacceptable” hit by corrnerback J.T.
+Coach Matt Rhule said Kirkwood has movement in his legs and is not feeling pain from what he called an “unacceptable” hit by rookie cornerback J.T.
 Ibe.

-“It’s obviously precautionary and we will wait and see after he’s looked at what exactly (the injury) is,” Rhule said.
+“It’s obviously precautionary and we will wait and see after he’s looked at what exactly (the injury) is,” Rhule said after the team's first padded practice.
 “That was just the early signs. ...
 I’m anxious to see what they say.”

 “It's completely unacceptable to do something like that,” Rhule said.
 “There are bang-bang plays that will happen and guys will hit the ground, but you can't tee off on somebody.
 That's not what we do and that is undisciplined by us and can't happen."

 Rhule spoke just moments before it was announced the team had waived Ibe.
-The Panthers have not released a statement from Rhule or general manager Scott Fitterer on the decision to waive Ibe.
+The Panthers have not released a statement from Rhule or general manager Scott Fitterer on the decision.

 Ibe spent four seasons at Rice and two seasons at South Carolina and was trying to make the Panthers roster as an undrafted free agent.
 He had signed with Carolina in April.